-When shopping, choose small to medium jicama and preparation is just as easy as removing the skin with a vegetable peeler.
-There are no seeds or pit to worry about.
+When shopping, choose a small to medium jicama and preparation is just as easy as removing the skin with a vegetable peeler.
+Plus, there are no seeds or pit to worry about!

 If you buy a large bulb, it will still taste fine — but the skin will be so thick and fibrous that you have to cut it off with a knife.
 Trim the top and the bottom of the root off first; that way it’ll stay put as you slice the rest of the skin off.